damiencrone/quallm/README.md

 ### Setting up and testing an LLM

 An LLM (or rater) is configured with the `LLMClient` class (which is built around Instructor's `client.Instructor` class).
-In the example below, we use a locally-hosted LLM (Phi-3.5) but the same class can be used to configure cloud-hosted LLMs (with some additional inputs).
+In the example below, we use a locally-hosted LLM (Phi-3.5, a 3.8B parameter model released by Microsoft in August 2024) but the same class can be used to configure cloud-hosted LLMs (with some additional inputs).
 Once your LLM is instantiated, you can perfrom a simple test to ensure it is working as expected.
 The test method takes an optional question argument; you can probably guess the default.

 ```python
 from quallm import LLMClient